Forest Capital Museum State Park

 The museum offers displays of antique turpentining tools along with diagrams and photographs detailing the life cycles of a forest.
 The center of the museum holds a large display with many of the products that have been developed of materials found in Florida's forests.
 There is even a carved map of Florida with each of the 67 counties of the state carved of a particular type of wood native to each.

 Adjacent to the museum is an authentic Cracker log homestead, much like the many others that were scattered all over Florida at the turn of the 20th century.
 This particular homestead was built in 1864 and exhibits typical construction methods, furnishings and glimpses into the lifestyles of the time.
 The term "Cracker" refers most to those folks who drove cattle with the cracking sound of a long whip.

 In addition to the museum and homestead, Forest Capital Museum State Park offers a visitor center, picnic pavilions and a playground.

 Forest Capital Museum State Park is open from 9 am to noon and from 1 pm to 5 pm, Thursdays through Mondays year round, except for Thanksgiving Day, Christmas Day and New Years Day.
+Entry to the park is free, entry to the museum costs $2 per person, ages 6 and above.
+The picnic pavilions rent for $30 per day (plus tax).
 Forest Capital Museum State Park is located on US Highway 19 south of Perry.